Bltgn/alohaPHP/README.md

 alohaPHP
 ========
-A dark color theme for Netbeans 7.2 updated for PHP
+A dark color theme for Netbeans 7.4 updated for PHP5

 AlohaPHP is a modified version of the Aloha color theme by Mike McKinney.
 This theme featured a good contrast of warm colors, easing the readability of code.
 Unfortunately